perturber/StableEMRIFisher/README.md

-# FisherCalculator
+# Stable EMRI Fisher Calculator
-Calculates stable deltas for an 8th-order central finite-difference derivative and the corresponding Fisher elements for the full 14 dimensional parameter space of the 5PNAAK waveform model in the FastEMRIWaveforms package (https://github.com/BlackHolePerturbationToolkit/FastEMRIWaveforms).
+Calculates a stable Fisher matrix using numerical derivatives for the 14-dimensional parameter space of the 5PNAAK waveform model in the FastEMRIWaveforms (FEW) package (https://github.com/BlackHolePerturbationToolkit/FastEMRIWaveforms).

 ### Installation
 Simply download as a zip file, extract, and run in your favorite FEW environment.
 No build is required.

-`FisherCalculator.py` contains the class definition, supporting function definitions, and imports.
+`StableEMRIFisher.py` contains the class definition, supporting function definitions, and FEW imports.

-`FisherCalculator_Example.ipynb` provides a simple usage example.
+`StableEMRIFisher_Example.ipynb` provides a simple usage example.

 # Processing the data